 The mission of the Community and Economic Development team at Fifth Third Bank is to responsibly empower underserved individuals, families and communities through the delivery of responsible and innovative financial solutions, leading to financially healthy people and sustainable communities.
 Community and Economic Development officers are active in the regions Fifth Third serves, collaborating with local community and business leaders to develop comprehensive and holistic solutions that address a community’s most important needs.
 Fifth Third is committed to increasing access to financial services, increasing mortgage lending in low- and moderate-income communities, increasing small business lending, and helping consumers enhance financial capability.

-Fifth Third Bank, in collaboration with the National Community Reinvestment Coalition (NCRC), has made a commitment to invest $30 billion in the communities it serves through the year 2020.
-The plan is focused on serving low- and moderate-income communities and includes the 10 states where Fifth Third has branches.
+Fifth Third Bank, in collaboration with the National Community Reinvestment Coalition (NCRC), has made a commitment to invest $32 billion in the communities it serves through the year 2020.
+The plan is focused on serving low- and moderate-income and/or high minority communities and includes the 10 states where Fifth Third has branches.
 The commitment was developed with strategic insight gleaned from listening sessions with more than 200 community-focused organizations.
-The plan builds on a $27.5 billion community commitment Fifth Third announced in February 2016.

 The commitment includes lending and investments, including: